Ilya-Kolomin/StatIDEA/README.md

 ***

 ## Design
-1. Client contains files with counters on local machine.
-2. Client is connected to the server (if possible).
-3. Client gets latest information from database (server) and rewrites local counters.
-4. Client collects number of actions (keyboard pressing, mouse usage, menus calls) during some small specified time.
-5. Client sends this information to the server.
-6. In the end, client ends the session, server updates values in the database.

-This architecture design reduces the database load and allows to save last counters’ state in case of errors from client.

 ### UML diagram description
 StatisticsKeeper, DataWithTime,    SessionService, EventHandlerMouseMotion, EventHandlerKeyboard, EventHandlerMouse,  StatisticsWindow, StorageManager, UIRenderFactory
 ![](https://github.com/Ilya-Kolomin/StatIDEA/blob/main/images/UML.jpg)

 ### Sequence diagram description
 In this diagram you can find how a user interacts with a plugin.
-A timeline goes verticaly from top to bottom, user starts the IDE, which invokes StatIDEA plugin, it start handlers and internal classes, when reads saved statistics and in case of keyboard interaction show the statistic.
+A timeline goes vertically from top to bottom, user starts the IDE, which invokes StatIDEA plugin, it starts handlers and internal classes, when reads saved statistics and in case of keyboard interaction show the statistic.
 Other details you can read from the diagram:
 ![](https://github.com/Ilya-Kolomin/StatIDEA/blob/main/images/sequence.jpg)

 ### SOLID principles